-- approve the Group's strategy, vision and objectives, and monitor/review the implementation thereof; - approve and annually review the Group's limits of authorities; - annually review corporate governance processes and assess the achievement of these against objectives set; - annually review its charter and approve changes to the charters of the Board Committees; - annually review and approve the Executive and Non-Executive Directors' remuneration and submit such for approval and ratification by shareholder at the AGM; - consider, approve, govern and review long-term incentive remuneration structures for the Group; - annually approve the Group's financial budget (including capital expenditure); - be accountable for financial, operational and internal systems of control and overall risk management; - approve changes to the Group's financial and accounting policies; - review and approve the audited financial statements and interim results; - be responsible for ensuring that the Group complies with all relevant laws, regulations, codes of business practice and ethics: - appoint appropriate Board Committees and determine the composition thereof; and - annually approve the Board and Board Committees' selfevaluations conducted on their effectiveness.
+- approve the Group's strategy, vision and objectives, and monitor/review the implementation thereof; - approve and annually review the Group's limits of authorities; - annually review corporate governance processes and assess the achievement of these against objectives set;

+- annually review its charter and approve changes to the charters of the Board Committees; - annually review and approve the Executive and Non-Executive Directors' remuneration and submit such for approval and ratification by shareholder at the AGM; - consider, approve, govern and review longterm incentive remuneration structures for the Group; - annually approve the Group's financial budget (including capital expenditure); - be accountable for financial, operational and internal systems of control and overall risk management; - approve changes to the Group's financial and accounting policies; - review and approve the audited financial statements and interim results; - be responsible for ensuring that the Group complies with all relevant laws, regulations, codes of business practice and ethics; - appoint appropriate Board Committees and determine the composition thereof; and - annually approve the Board- and Board Committees' self-evaluations of their effectiveness.

 The Board comprises Non-Executive and Executive Directors with different skills, professional knowledge and experience, with independent Non-Executive Directors comprising the majority on the Board, ensuring that no individual director has unfettered powers of decision-making.
-For detail on the composition of the Board, the frequency of meetings and attendance thereof, refer to Annexure A to this document.

 The roles of the Chairman of the Board and CEO, who are appointed by the Board, are separated, thereby ensuring a clear division of responsibilities at the head of the Group.
-The Chairman of the Board is a Non-Executive Director.
+The Chairman of the Board, as Deputy CEO of the CGD Group, is not seen as independent and, in line with the recommendations of King III, an independent Non-Executive Deputy Chairman (Lead Independent Director) has been appointed.